denver92john/captains-client/README.md

 There are edit and delete capabilities to both the lists and list items.

-A user can only modify their lists and their list's items from the List and List Items pages.
+A user can only modify their lists and their list's items from the List and Names pages.

 ------------------------------------------